 However, even with accruing interest, your home’s equity can continue to increase, particularly when considering an annual increase in your home’s value of just 3.5%.

-Your loan interest rate will be automatically renewed at the end of your selected time duration.
-If you want, you can also change the terms of the loans.
+Your loan interest rate will be automatically renewed at the end duration.
+Here If you want, you can also change the terms of the loans.

 The main difference between a traditional and a reverse mortgage is the repayment process.
 You don’t have to make monthly mortgage payments in a reverse mortgage.
 Instead, the repayment is typically made in the following events: